anakarinarm/anakarinarm.github.io/content/es/project/tracer-project/index.md

 ### Publicaciones relevantes

+* Saldías, G. S., Ramos-Musalem, K., & Allen, S. E. (2021).
+Circulation and upwelling induced by coastal trapped waves over a submarine canyon in an idealized eastern boundary margin.
+Geophysical Research Letters, 48, e2021GL093548. https://doi.org/10.1029/2021GL093548

 * Ramos‐Musalem, K., & Allen, S. E. (2020).
 The Impact of Initial Tracer Profile on the Exchange and On‐Shelf Distribution of Tracers Induced by a Submarine Canyon.
-Journal of Geophysical Research: Oceans, 125(3), e2019JC015785.
+Journal of Geophysical Research: Oceans, 125(3), e2019JC015785. https://doi.org/10.1029/2019JC015785

 * Ramos-Musalem, K., & Allen, S. E. (2019).
 The Impact of Locally Enhanced Vertical Diffusivity on the Cross-Shelf Transport of Tracers Induced by a Submarine Canyon.
-Journal of Physical Oceanography, 49(2), 561-584.[10.1175/JPO-D-18-0174.1](https://doi.org/10.1175/JPO-D-18-0174.1)
+Journal of Physical Oceanography, 49(2), 561-584. https://doi.org/10.1175/JPO-D-18-0174.1